michaelmilleryoder/michaelmilleryoder.github.io/index.md

 In my research, I use natural language processing and network analysis to study how identities and ideologies are expressed, generally in online communities.
 I currently focus on computational approaches to countering hate speech and online extremism.

-**Research interests**: computational social science, computational linguistics, network analysis, digital humanities
+**Research interests**: computational social science, computational linguistics, digital humanities

 ## Press and writing
 * [Addressing the spread of online hate speech will require more than just tech](https://technical.ly/civic-news/how-to-fight-online-hate-speech/), Atiya Irvin-Mitchell, Technical.ly, 2023.